 By definition, a receptionist is an employee taking an office or administrative support position.
 The work is usually performed in a waiting area such as a lobby or front office desk of an organization or business.
 Receptionist duties are not limited to welcoming people who walk in the door, however – a receptionist can take over a multitude of duties that are needed to keep a business running.

-Have you ever thought of hiring a Virtual Receptionist?
+Have you ever thought of hiring an Administrative Virtual Assistant?
 While your Virtual Receptionist may not be able to greet your customers as they walk in the door, they can still take over other tasks that your in-house receptionist would normally do.
+Schedule your Double My Business Strategy Session today and find our how a MyOutDesk Virtual Assistantscan support you to boost your business.

 First of all, let’s differentiate between a Virtual Receptionist and a Virtual Assistant.